williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/implementing-authentication/client-creds.md

 Note the parameters that are being passed:

 - `grant_type` is `client_credentials`, indicating that we are using the Client Credentials grant type.
-- `redirectUri` must match one of the "Login redirect URIs" you specified when you were creating your application in Okta.
+- `redirectUri` must match one of the "Login redirect URIs" you specified when you were creating your Okta application in Step 1.
 - `scope` must be at least one custom scope that you have created.
 For more information about this, see the [Custom Authorization Server chapter](/authentication-guide/implementing-authentication/set-up-authz-server.html#create-scopes-optional).

 If the credentials are valid, the application will receive back an access token: